-- Common Equity Tier 1 capital, which includes ordinary share capital, related share premiums, retained earnings, reserves and NCI after adjustment for dividends proposed after the year end and deductions for goodwill, intangible assets and other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes. - Additional Tier 1 capital^b, which includes instruments classified as equity under IFRS Accounting Standards (see Note 35(A)). - Tier 2 capital, which includes qualifying subordinated liabilities and any excess of accounting ECL over regulatory expected losses.
+- Common Equity Tier 1 capital, which includes ordinary share capital, related share premiums, retained earnings, reserves and NCI after adjustment for dividends proposed after the end of the reporting period and deductions for goodwill, intangible assets and other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes. - Additional Tier 1 capital^b, which includes instruments classified as equity under IFRS Accounting Standards (see Note 35(A)). - Tier 2 capital, which includes qualifying subordinated liabilities and any excess of accounting ECL over regulatory expected losses.